ooddle

 How ooddle Helps

 ooddle treats exam stress as a multi-pillar problem.
-The Mind pillar offers short breathing protocols you can run before or during a test.
-The Recovery pillar protects your sleep window with calming evening micro-actions.
+The Mind pillar offers short breathing protocols you can run before or during a test, plus a daily two-minute regulation practice that builds the underlying skill.
+The Recovery pillar protects your sleep window with calming evening micro-actions and a smart cutoff for late-night studying.
 The Movement pillar suggests morning walks that help you discharge cortisol before you sit down.
-The Metabolic pillar reminds you to eat steady, familiar meals on test day.
-We build the plan around your schedule so it actually fits a student life.
-Explorer is free forever, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon for students who want deeper coaching support.
+The Metabolic pillar reminds you to eat steady, familiar meals on test day rather than experimenting under pressure.
+The Optimize pillar tracks which tools actually help you in real exams so the plan keeps improving.
+We build the plan around your schedule so it fits a student life rather than asking you to add another task.
+Explorer is free forever, Core is twenty-nine dollars a month for full personalization, and Pass at seventy-nine dollars a month is coming soon for students who want deeper coaching support.

 Ready to try something different?